 Step 2: Make an income online

-Once you've thought about why you want to become a digital nomad and what you hope to gain from, it's time to start thinking about how you're going to make a living.
+Once you’ve thought about why you want to become a digital nomad and what you hope to gain from it, it’s time to start thinking about how you’re going to make a living while travelling.

 If you’re just getting started as a freelancer, the sites below can be a useful place to build up your portfolio.
 It’s hard to find high-paying gigs, but you never know who you might meet – and who might be become a bigger client.
 Either way, you’ll be building up the much-need experience and credibility you’ll need to success long-term.